-- Every 24 hours, each AP's score evaluated against its neighbors that are two hops away, then one, then zero.
+- Every 24 hours, each AP's score is evaluated against neighbors that are two hops away, then one, then zero.

-Auto Channel dynamically adjusts the channels of the client serving radios to avoid RF interference (Both 802.11 and non-802.11) and develop a channel plan for the wireless network.
+Auto Channel dynamically adjusts the channels of the client-serving radios to avoid RF interference (both 802.11 and non-802.11) and develops a channel plan for the wireless network.
 Auto Channel is a good fit for most wireless networks, providing a baseline channel configuration that can then be adjusted manually if needed.

 Auto Channel is enabled by default on all Meraki access points.
-To ensure Auto Channel is enabled on a access point, navigate to Wireless > Configure > Radio settings in the dashboard and select a particular AP.
-The radio configuration for the access point will be displayed on the right hand side of the page.
-The Auto Channel algorithm will be used on radios that have "Auto" selected for their channel and is performed every 15min.
+To ensure Auto Channel is enabled on an AP, navigate to Wireless > Configure > Radio settings in the dashboard and select a particular AP.
+The radio configuration for the access point will be displayed on the right-hand side of the page.
+The Auto Channel algorithm will be used on radios that have "Auto" selected for their channel and is performed every 15 minutes.

 2.4 GHz Channel Selection

 Meraki access points follow best practices and industry standards in the Auto Channel selection, so an AP's 2.4 GHz radio will only be set to channels 1, 6, and 11.
 Because they do not overlap in frequency, these three channels have the least amount of co-channel interference.
 Other channels are included in the list and may be selected manually to override the Auto Channel algorithm.

 Channel availability for 5 GHz varies based on AP model and regulatory domain.
 The access point will consider any channel that it is certified for in the regulatory domain of operation.
 A list of channels can be viewed by opening the channel drop-down for the AP on the radio settings page.
 There is no preference for a particular band and all channels are weighed evenly.

 Exclude Dynamic Frequency Selection (DFS)